Andrei0872/my-dev-notes/articles/ngrx/ngrx-effects.md

   }),
   ```

   `mergeMap` is used because the first `groupBy` may emit multiple observables and the expected behavior is to handle all of them.
-Now, if the same effect class is loaded multiple times, **only one instance** will be used because these classes, by default, have the same identifier:
+Now, if the same effect class is loaded multiple times, **only one instance** will be used because these classes, by default, have the same identifier(and there can be only **one class** **per identifier**):

   ```ts
   function effectsInstance(sourceInstance: any) {
     if (isOnIdentifyEffects(sourceInstance)) {